Foundations of agronomy and geography are the starting place for data-driven decisions.

 The rain barrel concept is easy to talk about but challenging to put into practice.
 Our goal is to maximize return on every dollar invested.
 Ideally, we are adjusting every input to not only match the uniqueness of the geography but also to match the combination and limitations of the other staves in the rain barrel in each part of the field.

-The irony of our leap forward in planter technology is that, in many cases, we now have more uniformly-spaced, nutrient-deficient plants that anyone would ever have imagined.
+The irony of our leap forward in planter technology is that, in many cases, we now have more uniformly-spaced, nutrient-deficient plants than anyone would ever have imagined.
 A one-time investment in upgrading planters has been easier to justify than the continuous re-investment in fertility, especially on rented acres.

 An appreciation for these two principles will lead you to collect as much geo-referenced data as possible.
 Your data is important an using a system like Premier Crop can help you dive deeper into understanding your yield limits in parts of your fields.